ManiAm/VENTOS_Public/README.md

 Eigen consists only of header files, hence there is nothing to compile before you can use it.
 The header files will be copied into /usr/local/include.

-**Step 6:** Clone the VENTOS repository in the current directory (run the command in the same folder as Eclipse workspace that you specified before).
+**Step 7:** Clone the VENTOS repository in the current directory (run the command in the same folder as Eclipse workspace that you specified before).
 You also need to provide your github username and password.

     git clone https://github.com/ManiAm/VENTOS

-**Step 7:** Now you can import VENTOS project into the OMNET++ IDE.
+**Step 8:** Now you can import VENTOS project into the OMNET++ IDE.
 Choose "File->Import" from the menu.
 Choose "General->Existing Projects into Workspace" from the upcoming dialog and proceed with "Next".
 Choose "Select root directory" and select the VENTOS folder.
 "VENTOS" should appear in the "Projects" section.
 Unselect "Copy project into workspace" if the VENTOS folder is already in your workspace.
 Click "Finish".

 Note: Wait for a while until "C/C++ Indexer" finishes its job.

-**Step 8:** Right click on VENTOS project name and click Properties.
-Go to 'Project References' and make sure veins is selected.

 **Step 9:** Now you can build the VENTOS project.
 Use Ctrl+B or right-click on the project name and choose "Build Project".
 Wait for a while and then check the console windows at the bottom of the Eclipse IDE to make sure no errors occurred.